anjanakalu/java/test/1jest_mock_fn.md

 <a name="jestmock"></a>
 ## 4. `jest.mock()` - Module Mocking
+- Mocks are fake functions that allow you to test a code isolated from its dependencies
 <a name="jestmock-purpose"></a>
 ### Purpose and Use Cases
 `jest.mock()` replaces entire modules with mocks, useful for: